-Luminant Generation Company, LLC (Luminant) operates the Big Brown Steam Electric Station (BBSES) located approximately ten miles northeast of Fairfield, Texas in Freestone County (see Figure 1).
+Luminant Generation Company LLC (Luminant) operates the Big Brown Steam Electric Station (BBSES) located approximately ten miles northeast of Fairfield, Texas in Freestone County (see Figure 1).
 The BBSES consists of two coal/lignite-fired units with a combined operating capacity of approximately 1,150 megawatts.
 Coal Combustion Residuals (CCR) including fly ash, bottom ash, and boiler slag are generated as part of BBSES unit operation.
-The CCRs are transported off-site for beneficial use by third-parties or are managed/disposed of by Luminant at the BBSES.

-The CCR Rule (40 CFR 257 Subpart D - Standards for the Receipt of Coal Combustion Residuals in Landfills and Surface Impoundments) has been promulgated by US Environmental Protection Agency (USEPA) to regulate the management and disposal of CCRs as solid waste under Resource Conservation and Recovery Act (RCRA) Subtitle D. The final CCR Rule was published in the Federal Register on April 17, 2015.
+The CCR Rule (40 CFR 257 Subpart D - Standards for the Receipt of Coal Combustion Residuals in Landfills and Surface Impoundments) has been promulgated by EPA to regulate the management and disposal of CCRs as solid waste under Resource Conservation and Recovery Act (RCRA) Subtitle D. The final CCR Rule was published in the Federal Register on April 17, 2015.
 The effective date of the CCR Rule was October 19, 2015.

 The CCR Rule establishes national operating criteria for existing CCR surface impoundments and landfills, including development of closure plans for all CCR impoundments and landfills.
-Pastor, Behling & Wheeler, LLC (PBW) was retained by Luminant to develop this closure plan for the CCR impoundments at the BBSES.
+Pastor, Behling & Wheeler, LLC (PBW) was retained by Luminant to develop this closure plan for the CCR impoundments and landfills at the BBSES.

-1.1 CCR Surface Impoundment Closure Plan Requirements
+1.1 CCR Landfill Closure Plan Requirements

-Section 257.102(b) of the CCR Rule specifies that a written closure plan must be prepared for each existing CCR surface impoundment that describes the steps necessary to close the impoundment at any point during the active life of the unit consistent with recognized and generally accepted good engineering practices.
+Section 257.102(b) of the CCR Rule specifies that a written closure plan must be prepared for each existing CCR unit that describes the steps necessary to close the landfill at any point during the active life of the unit consistent with recognized and generally accepted good engineering practices.
 The closure plan must include, at a minimum, the following information: